Is it Right for You?

 If you own on vehicle, the value of that car won’t count toward the limit, but if you own a second car, its value may count toward the limit.

-The income limit and how your income is calculated for the rules described in this article are different than the income limit and how your income is calculated for other people who get MA.
-Read more about those rules in DB101’s MA article.
+The income limit and how your income is calculated for disability-based MA are different than the income limit and how your income is calculated for income-based MA.
+Read more about those rules in DB101’s income-based MA article.

-To see whether your income would qualify for MA due to your disability, MA will look at the number of people in your family, the amount of income your family has, and it will then compare it to the Federal Poverty Guidelines (FPG):
+To see whether your income would qualify for disability-based MA, MA will look at the number of people in your family, the amount of income your family has, and it will then compare it to the Federal Poverty Guidelines (FPG):

 - If your income is higher than 100% of FPG, you may still be eligible for MA, but you will have to spend some of your own income on your medical bills before MA will start paying.
 This is called a spenddown.